NCERT Solutions Class 11 English Telephone Conversation – Free PDF Download

 8. The power of poetry lies in suggestion and understatement.
 Discuss this with reference to the poem.

-Understatement refers to represent or state less strikingly or strongly than the facts would carry.
-It is well known that to decide the level or status of one’s knowledge according to their colour is understating.
-The conversation between the poet and the landlady proves that the region and colour of a man is of less importance than the education levels possessed and the wisdom he has.
-The questions of the landlady turned into an insult at her own level of intellect.
+Understatement is a figure of speech in which a writer or speaker intentionally represents something as being smaller, weaker, or less significant than it actually is, often for rhetorical effect.
+The conversation between the poet and the landlady proves that to a racially prejudiced mind, the nationality and colour of a man are of less importance than the education level or intellect of a person.
+The questions of the landlady turns into an insult to her own level of intellect.
 The poem suggests that the questions based on civilisation do not depend upon the colour of a person.
-Wole Soyinka uses sarcasm humorously as he converys ‘Shamed By ill-mannered silence’ when it is clear that it is the landlady who is ill-mannered among the two.
+Wole Soyinka uses sarcasm humorously as he states that he is ‘Shamed By ill-mannered silence’ when it is clear that it is the landlady who is ill-mannered among the two.

 Frequently Asked Questions on NCERT Solutions for Class 11 English Poetry Chapter 4